democracyworks/hand-collection-to-vip/README_Early_Voting.md

 ##### 'Incorrect OCD ID Formats'
 Indicates that the OCD ID provided in the OCD_ID column is incorrect or has an unusual format.
 The list of rows corresponds to row numbers in the Early Voting Hand Collection google sheet.

+##### 'Hours have ;'s Instead of :'s'
+Indicates that there are semicolons in place of colons in the start_time or end_time columns.
+This is a common data entry error and all instances must be corrected.
+The list of rows corresponds to row numbers in the Early Voting Hand Collection google sheet.

+##### 'Dates have Invalid Years'
+Indicates that the year provided in the start_date or end_date columns is incorrect (does not match the election year).
+The list of rows corresponds to row numbers in the Early Voting Hand Collection google sheet.

 <br> </br>